metrorailings/OwlBlog/content/posts/2021-preseason-review-cardinals.md

 _Steve Keim (GM), Kliff Kingsbury (HC/OC), Vance Joseph (DC)_

 **VEGAS OVER/UNDER**
-7\.5
+8

 **COACHING TURNOVER**
-On offense, nothing significant has changed.
-Almost everybody from last year's staff has been retained.
+On offense, we see a bit of reshuffling with the retirement of last year's passing game coordinator in Tom Clements - few of the offensive assistants were replaced with fresh faces.

-On defense, the only major change comes with the defensive line coach from last year being replaced with Brentson Buckner.
-Buckner's last stint in Oakland didn't end well, but I do respect his blunt acceptance of his tenure there - he openly admits to getting fired from there.
-None of that "it wasn't the right fit for me" bullshit.
+All defensive coaches from last year have been retained, with no new faces.

 ***